jwern/orleans-score-calculator/README.md

 ## WIP

 This calculator is a work-in-progress: the basic functionality is in place, but it is still being updated to improve the UI and appearance.

+Functionality still to be added:

+- Allow player to input coins based on total value **or** total number of each type of coin
+- Add Trade & Intrigue Expansion scoring options (Orders, building tiles)